akritaag/decision-trees/README.md

 gain.
 This process is repeated till we acquire a complete decision tree.

 Sample code is provided in python.
-Just change the name of the file to the required filename in line 144 of file "decision tree.py" and the code is directly usable.
+Just change the name of the file to the required filename in "decision tree.py" and the code is directly usable.
-A sample dataset "contact_lenses_dataset.xls" is provided to show the pattern of the input dataset accepted by the code.
+A sample dataset "contact_lenses_dataset.txt" is provided to show the pattern of the input dataset accepted by the code.

 In case of any suggestions/issues you can write to me : info@akrita.com